PepJorge/TeeChart-.NET-for-Xamarin.iOS-Unified-samples/README.md

 TeeChart-.NET-for-Xamarin.iOS-Unified-samples
 =================

+The TeeChart Charting components for Xamarin.iOS offer a wide range of common and specialized chart types, gauges and maps with customizable tools for data visualization in the mobile applications.
-Sample programs showing how to use TeeChart NET for Xamarin.iOS applications.
+This repository contains sample programs showing how to use TeeChart NET for Xamarin.iOS applications.
 Here you can find an array of samples to demonstrate how TeeChart can enhance your iOS applications and to help you get the most from you Charts.

 ### Sample Requirements